orbforge/orb-docs/docs/setup-sensor/steam-deck.md

 ## Step 2: Install Orb

 The device will now enter Desktop Mode.
-Once completed, we will need to open a terminal to enter a simple command
+Once completed, we will need to open a terminal to enter a simple command.

-1. Tap the Steam Deck icon in the lower-left-hand corner of the screen
+1. Tap the Steam Deck icon in the lower-left-hand corner of the screen.

-2. Press the STEAM button and X button at the same time to bring up the on-screen keyboard (or plug in a keyboard into the USB-C port)
+2. Press the STEAM button and X button at the same time to bring up the on-screen keyboard (or plug in a keyboard into the USB-C port).

 3. Type "Konsole".
-You should see an app called "Konsole" selected
+You should see an app called "Konsole" selected.

 ![Launch Konsole](../../images/steam-deck/2.3.png)

-4. Press the "Enter" key on the keyboard
+4. Press the "Enter" key on the keyboard.

 5. A terminal is now open.
-Enter the following command into the terminal exactly as shown and then press the "Enter" key on the keyboard
+Enter the following command into the terminal exactly as shown and then press the "Enter" key on the keyboard:

 ```bash
 curl -fsSL https://orb.net/docs/scripts/steam-deck/setup.sh | sh